Red-Clouds-Dev/.github/README.md

 ## About Us

-The Red Clouds Dev Team was founded on November 22nd, 2023.
+The Red Clouds Dev Team was founded on February 23rd, 2019.
 We are a small and passionate group of early developers, consisting of five individuals, dedicated to advancing our skills and knowledge in the field of computer science and programming.

 ## Our Mission